openedx/edx-documentation/en_us/shared/developing_course/course_sections.rst

 The Learner View of a Section
 ******************************

-Learners see sections in the **Course** page.
-Learners can expand one section at a time to see its contents.
-In the following example, three sections are circled, and the third one is expanded to show its subsections.
+In the LMS, learners see section names in the course outline on the **Course** page, with subsections listed under the section name.
+Learners click subsection names to access the units in the selected :ref:`subsection<Developing Course Subsections>`.

+In the following example, two section names are indicated with a box outline.

 .. image:: ../../../shared/images/sections_student.png
- :width: 600
- :alt: The learner view of the course with three sections circled.
+ :alt: The learner view of the course outline, with two section titles
+       indicated with a box outline.

 .. _Sections and Visibility to Learners: